Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

 \xhdr{Learning theory.} Repeated bidding with a budget is a special case of multi-armed bandit problems with global constraints, a.k.a. \emph{bandits with knapsacks} (BwK) \citep{BwK-focs13,AgrawalDevanur-ec14-OpRe,AdvBwK-focs19} (see Chapter 10 in \citep{slivkins-MABbook} for a survey).
 BwK problems in adversarial environments do not admit regret bounds: instead, one is doomed to approximation ratios, even against a time-invariant benchmark and even in relatively simple examples \citep{AdvBwK-focs19}.
-A similar impossibility result is derived in \citep{BalseiroGur19} specifically for repeated budget-constrained bidding in second-price auctions.
-Several known algorithms for BwK are potentially applicable to our problem, and the corresponding individual guarantees may be within reach for the stochastic environment (but haven't been published). \footnote{ Formally, one could discretize bids as multiples of some $\epsilon>0$ and run a BwK algorithm on these discretized bids.
-Individual guarantees for such algorithms would depend on bounding the discretization error, which is known to be challenging in the context of BwK \cite{BwK-focs13,cBwK-colt14}.
-We are only aware of one such result for BwK when one has contexts (in our case, private values) and a ``continuous" action set (in our case, bids).
-This result concerns a different problem: \emph{dynamic pricing}, where actions correspond to posted prices rather than bids, and only achieves regret $\tilde{O}(T^{4/5})$ in the stochastic environment, relative to a given policy class \citep{cBwK-colt14}.} However, it is unclear how to derive aggregate guarantees for such algorithms.
+A similar impossibility result is derived in \citep{BalseiroGur19} specifically for repeated budget-constrained bidding in second-price auctions. {The essential reason for this impossibility is the \emph{spend-or-save dilemma} \citep{AdvBwK-focs19}, whereby the algorithm does not know whether to spend the budget now or save it for the future.}

+Several known algorithms for BwK are potentially applicable to our problem, and the corresponding individual guarantees on regret may be within reach for the stochastic environment, but haven't yet been published. \footnote{ One could run a BwK algorithm on bids discretized as multiples of some $\epsilon>0$.
+Individual guarantees would depend on bounding the discretization error which is a known challenge in BwK \cite{BwK-focs13,cBwK-colt14}.
+We are only aware of one such result for BwK when one has contexts and a ``continuous" action set (in our case, resp., private values and bids).
+This result concerns a different problem: \emph{dynamic pricing}, where actions correspond to posted prices, and only achieves regret $\tilde{O}(T^{4/5})$ in the stochastic environment \citep{cBwK-colt14}.} However, it is unclear how to derive aggregate guarantees for such algorithms.
+The algorithm analyzed in the present work is based upon stochastic gradient descent, which is a standard, well-understood algorithm in online convex optimization \citep{Hazan-OCO-book}.